cilium/cilium/Documentation/kubernetes/configuration.rst

 ConfigMap Options
 -----------------

-In the `ConfigMap` there are a couple of options that can be changed accordingly with your changes.
+In the `ConfigMap` there are several options that can be configured according to your preferences:

-* ``debug`` - Sets to run Cilium in full debug mode, it can be changed at runtime;
+* ``debug`` - Sets to run Cilium in full debug mode, which enables verbose logging and configures BPF programs to emit more visibility events into the output of ``cilium monitor``.

 * ``enable-ipv4`` - Enable IPv4 addressing support

 * ``enable-ipv6`` - Enable IPv6 addressing support

-* ``clean-cilium-state`` - Removes any Cilium state, e.g. BPF policy maps, before starting the Cilium agent;
+* ``clean-cilium-bpf-state`` - Removes all BPF state from the filesystem on startup.
+Endpoints will be restored with the same IP addresses, but ongoing connections may be briefly disrupted and loadbalancing decisions will be lost, so active connections via the loadbalancer will break.
+All BPF state will be reconstructed from their original sources (for example, from kubernetes or the kvstore).
+This may be used to mitigate serious issues regarding BPF maps.
+This option should be turned off again after restarting the daemon.

+* ``clean-cilium-state`` - Removes **all** Cilium state, including unrecoverable information such as all endpoint state, as well as recoverable state such as BPF state pinned to the filesystem, CNI configuration files, library code, links, routes, and other information. **This operation is irreversible**.
+  Existing endpoints currently managed by Cilium may continue to operate as before, but Cilium will no longer manage them and they may stop working without warning.
+After using this operation, endpoints must be deleted and reconnected to allow the new instance of Cilium to manage them.

+* ``monitor-aggregation`` - This option enables coalescing of tracing events in ``cilium monitor`` to only include periodic updates from active flows, or any packets that involve an L4 connection state change.
+Valid options are ``none``, ``low``, ``medium``, ``maximum``.

+* ``preallocate-bpf-maps`` - Pre-allocation of map entries allows per-packet latency to be reduced, at the expense of up-front memory allocation for the entries in the maps.
+Set to ``true`` to optimize for latency.
+If this value is modified, then during the next Cilium startup connectivity may be temporarily disrupted for endpoints with active connections.

 Any changes that you perform in the Cilium `ConfigMap` and in ``cilium-etcd-secrets`` ``Secret`` will require you to restart any existing